tuyuritio/astro-theme-thought-lite/src/content/information/en/policy.md

 ### Service Changes and Termination

 - This site reserves the right to modify, suspend, or terminate part or all services at any time.
-- Major changes will be notified to users through website announcements or other appropriate means.
+- Major changes will be notified to users through site's announcements or other appropriate means.

 ## Disclaimer